 The usefulness of the FMS for monitoring fieldwork depends, of course, on the quality of the data input which, in turn, depends on the successful interaction of national users - interviewers and survey agencies - with the tool.
 For CASE CTRL, provided that the necessary IT systems and set-up are in place within the survey agency and that interviewers have been well briefed in how to use the app, data collection and transfer is automated and therefore can be expected to proceed smoothly.
 Testing the FMS setup as part of national pre-testing and providing suitable training materials can help to ensure that this is the case.
 In contrast, the Upload Portal relies more heavily on the goodwill and capabilities of the national teams to make accurate, complete and timely uploads.
 In most cases, agencies will be using their own internal systems for day to day monitoring and management and so the upload represents an additional task for them, one that should be kept as straightforward as possible.
-The experience of ESS Round 9 was reassuringly positive with national Coordinators (14 out of 18) reported using the uploaded data to help them monitor and discuss fieldwork with the survey agency.
+The experience of ESS Round 9 was reassuringly positive with national teams mostly able and willing to meet the requirements as described below.
+The majority of National Coordinators (14 out of 18) reported using the uploaded data to help them monitor and discuss fieldwork with the survey agency.
 However, experiences in a few countries were less positive and highlight important issues to consider.